imbs-hl/fuseMLR/README.md

                              hyperparam_list = list(num.trees = 1000L))
 ```

 - Set up learners for each layer.
-We will use a weighted sum for the
+We will use a weighted sum (internally
-  meta-analysis.
+  implemented by `fuseMLR`) for the meta-analysis.

 ``` r
 lrner_ge <- Lrner$new(id = "ranger",